 maxConcurrentUploads = 5

-[collector] # collector supports collecting of memory dumps from OneAgents (default: false) # Add this to the [collector] section DumpSupported = true # Add this section to the end of the file [dump] # relative to ActiveGate installation directory or absolute path # ActiveGate runs with reduced permissions to the file system. # Ensure that the user running the ActiveGate has write permissions to this directory dumpDir = dump # maximum size in gb for stored memory dump maxSizeGb = 100 # maximum age in days for keeping stored memory dumps maxAgeDays = 7 # maximum number of concurrent file uploads supported maxConcurrentUploads = 5
+[collector] # collector supports collecting of memory dumps from OneAgents (default: false) # Add this to the [collector] section DumpSupported = true # Add this section to the end of the file [dump] # relative to collector root dir or absolute path dumpDir = dump # maximum size in gb for stored memory dump maxSizeGb = 100 # maximum age in days for keeping stored memory dumps maxAgeDays = 7 # maximum number of concurrent file uploads supported maxConcurrentUploads = 5

 Restart the ActiveGate.